minprog/platforms/code_tools/2 type_checkers/index.md

     sum(array, 3);

+Will nicely throw a compile error:

+    error: incompatible pointer types passing 'float [3]' to parameter of type 'int *'

-Will nicely throw a compile error.
-No chance that this code reaches the end user's desk.
+No chance that this code reaches the customer's desk!
 But wait, floats can be summed right?
 Well, tough luck.
 You'll need to write a new function for floats.

-> For the curious, there are ways to escape C's type system through the use of casting and pointers.
+> For the curious, there are ways to avoid strict typing checking in C too.
+Through the use of casting and pointers.
 Most notably through the use of `void` pointers.

 </details>